|Course number:||MATH-GA 2011.002|

 Lecture notes, updated throughout the semester, can be downloaded here: int_eq_notes_2017.pdf.

-The grades in the course will be determined by a few homework exercises and a final project.
+The grades in the course will be determined by a course project and classroom interactions.
+A description of the course project can be found here:

 Important information for the course will appear below as necessary.